BladeRunnerJS/brjs-site/_posts/2013-11-12-topiarist.md

 Interfaces - Duck Typing
 ------------------------

-An interface (or a protocol, or with a bit of extra detail of the sort you might put in jsdoc, a contract) is a description of a shape that an object can have.
+An interface is a description of a shape that an object can have.
 Interfaces are a concept, so the fact that javascript doesn't have any native operators or keywords that support them doesn't mean that you don't have interfaces.
 All of your objects have a shape and sometimes it's useful for objects of different sorts to share the same shape so they can be treated in the same way.

-Testing the shape of an object is often considered to be a 'non-javascripty' thing to do, but it can allow you to fail faster than you otherwise would have, and that can help you catch errors that you might otherwise have missed.
+Testing the shape of an object is often considered to be a 'non-javascripty' thing to do, but it can allow you to fail fast, and that can help you catch errors that you might otherwise have missed.

-It's particularly useful to test for conformance to an interface when you're writing framework type code that receives an object created by someone else and you want to be sure that the object you've been passed really does have all the relevant behaviour on it before continuing.
+It's particularly useful to test for conformance to an interface when you're writing framework code that receives an object created by someone else and you want to be sure that the object you've been passed really does support all the relevant behaviour before continuing.

 ### topiarist.fulfills

-Topiarist's fulfills method does a fairly standard 'duck type' check.
-Given an object and another object describing the shape, it checks that the first object is of the same shape as the second.
+Topiarist's fulfills method does a fairly standard [duck type](https://en.wikipedia.org/wiki/Duck_type) check.
+Given an object and another object describing the shape, it checks that the first object is the shape represented by the second.

-As well as taking an object to test, it can either take a function where the desired shape is the shape of its prototype, or a description of the shape in the form of a map of names to one of the type constructors (Number/Function/Object/String/Boolean).
+As well as taking an object to test, it can either take a function where the desired shape is that of its prototype, or a description of the shape in the form of a map of names to one of the type constructors (Number/Function/Object/String/Boolean).

 In the following (much simplified) example, a variable is initialised in one method, and at some point later, two methods, `foo` and `numberOfFoos` are called on it.
 This is problematic, because the thisWillBeCalledLater might not be called very often, and it could easily be missed in tests.